dome9/terraform-provider-dome9/website/docs/d/integration.html.markdown

 - `name` - The name of the CloudGuard integration.
 - `type` - The type of the CloudGuard integration.
-- `configuration` - The configuration details of the CloudGuard integration.
+- `configuration` - The configuration of the integration in JSON format.
+The configuration should contain all required details for the integration configuration.
+    - Configuration details for each integration type can be found in the [CloudGuard API documentation](https://docs.cgn.portal.checkpoint.com/reference/integration_createintegration_post_v2integration).